Dell ECS, versions 3

 Public Exploit Available: false

-Analyst Notes: As of November 16, 2025, there are no known public exploits or active exploitation campaigns targeting this vulnerability.
-However, due to the straightforward nature of SQL injection flaws and the high value of the target data, it is highly probable that threat actors will develop and deploy exploits in the near future.
+Analyst Notes: As of January 11, 2026, there are no known public exploits or active exploitation campaigns targeting this vulnerability.
+However, given the high severity and the widespread deployment of React Router, it is highly probable that threat actors will develop and release exploit code in the near future.

 Analyst Recommendation